-The values in Table 1 are just examples, as MTBF depends on the component design, manufacturing process and practice.
+The values in Table 1 are examples, as MTBF depends on the component design, manufacturing process and practice.
 The MTBF of the OLT depends on its implementation and configuration such as the type of SNI and the number of PON ports per card.
 The MTBF of the ONU depends on its implementation and configuration such as the type of UNI and the number of UNI ports.

 The fibre and splitter are passive components, so the MTBF is very large compared to the OLT/ONU as a device.
 However, human/animal/natural-induced breaks can occur in these devices depending on the deployment and operational situation of the PON.
-The deployment and operational situation is very different operator by operator and/or area by area: probability of fibre cuts is very different between underground and aerial, for example, and the situation of the underground space is also very different case by case.
+The deployment and operational situation is very different operator by operator or area by area: the probability of fibre cuts is very different between underground and aerial, for example, and the situation of the underground space is also very different case by case.

 MTTR also depends on the operational situation.
-But, it is likely that it can be several hours for equipment in the central office to replace the failed card from inventory, while it can be 8 to 24 hours or more to replace outside plant and customer equipment, considering field work needed and delivery time.
+However, it is likely that it could take several hours for equipment in the central office to replace the failed card from inventory, while it could take 8 h to 24 h or more to replace outside plant and customer equipment, considering the necessary field work and delivery time.

-In conclusion, the system availability is limited by the OLT/ONU in some cases, and limited by fibre and splitter in addition in some other cases.
+In conclusion, the system availability is limited by the OLT/ONU in some cases and by fibre and splitter in addition in others.

-In addition, it is important to consider not only the availability but also the outage scale in telecommunication operators.
-For example, the outage scale of OLT failure (or feeder-fibre break) is large, e.g., 32 to 64 while that of ONU failure is only 1.
+In addition, it is important to consider not only the availability, but also the outage scale in telecommunication operators.
+For example, the outage scale of OLT failure (or feeder-fibre break) is large, e.g., 32 to 64, while that of ONU failure is only 1.
 Therefore, the OLT failure is considered more important in terms of inducing a simultaneous outage.
 While not directly related to availability, the impact of a large-scale outage can have other consequences such as customer loss and public relations problems.